kkrull/bambam/README.md

 Converts a MIDI drum track from one drum sample map to another.

-## Run it
+## Development

+Start in the middle (domain model) and test outwards (UI), via a different driver.
+Push scenarios down to unit tests and extract libraries for stable parts.

+Prefer over-simplification over using terminology from the solution domain.

+### Test code

 ```shell
 npm test
 ```

-TODO KDK: Consider adding pre-commit hook <https://prettier.io/docs/en/precommit>

-## Intended Use

-Start in the middle (domain model) and test outwards (UI), via a different driver.
-Push scenarios down to unit tests and extract libraries for stable parts.

 ## Reference